agent18/agent18.github.io/_posts/2018-10-06-learning-R.markdown

   * Especially if the test/training sets collected at different times
 * Careful when transforming factor variables!
 * [preprocessing with caret](http://caret.r-forge.r-project.org/preprocess.html)

+### Agent's notes on cleaning data

+Based on [here](https://machinelearningmastery.com/pre-process-your-dataset-in-r/).
+All in caret!

+“BoxCox“: apply a Box–Cox transform, values must be non-zero and positive.
+“YeoJohnson“: apply a Yeo-Johnson transform, like a BoxCox, but values can be negative.
+“expoTrans“: apply a power transform like BoxCox and YeoJohnson.
+“zv“: remove attributes with a zero variance (all the same value).
+“nzv“: remove attributes with a near zero variance (close to the same value).
+“center“: subtract mean from values.
+“scale“: divide values by standard deviation.
+“range“: normalize values.
+“pca“: transform data to the principal components.
+“ica“: transform data to the independent components.
+“spatialSign“: project data onto a unit circle.

 ## Covariate creation (c8-w2)
 ### Two levels of covariate creation